 Yes, kind of.
 And it depends on the breed.

 Unlike ostriches and penguins, modern flightless chickens are not tied to the Earth because they don’t have the muscles to fly, but because it’s been bred out of them.
-In other words: We have bred our birds to be too large to support much of a flying ability.
+In other words, we have bred our birds to be too large to support much of flying ability.
 The average chicken can fly for about 10 feet, and about as high off the ground.

-Being similar in flight skills to game birds, chickens were never the greatest fliers, and lack the skills for sustained flight, but they have been known to fly for as long as 13 seconds and a distance of 301.5 feet.
-It might be a short flight, but it likely is plenty enough to do its job: to get the chickens away from danger.
+Being similar in flight skills to game birds, chickens were never the greatest fliers.
+They lack the skills for sustained flight, but they have been known to fly for as long as 13 seconds and a distance of 301.5 feet.
+It might be a short flight, but it likely is plenty enough to get the chickens away from danger.

 Which Chickens Can Fly?

-Larger chicken breeds are far less likely to even hover, as the energy required for even minimal flight can be preventative, but there are a number of breeds that are more inclined to fly.
+Larger chicken breeds are far less likely to even hover, as the energy required for even minimal flight can be preventative.
+There are a number of breeds that are more inclined to fly.
 The most commonly known fliers are: